cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-exploration-beta-diversity-analysis-with-microbiomestat.md

 | sex   | 0.791 | 0.819   | 0.808   |
 | group | 0.794 | 0.859   | 0.817   |

-This table summarizes the p-values from PERMANOVA tests for each distance matrix and the omnibus test across all distances.
+This table aggregates the p-values from the PERMANOVA tests across the different distance matrices and encompasses the omnibus test results for a more holistic understanding.

 #### PERMANOVA results